euecheruo/local-regions-in-nigeria/README.md

 # local-regions-in-nigeria
 Geographical data points of locations in Nigeria

-I have decided to use a hybrid of the “slug text convention” in the naming of Nigerian locations, which follow the rules I have listed below:
+I have decided to use a hybrid of the slug text convention in the naming of the locations, which rules are as listed as follows below:

 - All names of locations must start with a capital letter followed by small letters.
 As such, "Gwagwalada".
 - If the name of the location has 2 or more words, then the words should be separated by a space.
 As such, "Mkpat Enin".